RavishkaMendis/HoneyPot/README.md

-# HoneyPot aka Mini Home SOC (Security Operations Center) in Azure
+# Honey Pot aka Mini Home SOC (Security Operations Center) in Azure

 A simple honeypot that logs attacks in real time.
 I built it by Azure’s free tier resources.
 Feel free to adapt or improve any part of this!